Eniola Abioro

-Eniola Abioro is a Nigerian fashion model.
+Eniola Abioro (born 10 July 1999) is a Nigerian fashion model.
 She is the first Nigerian model to walk for Prada.

 Early life

 Abioro is the middle child in her family; she has an older brother and a younger sister.
 She worked as a kindergarten teacher at a school called Grace Academy in Lagos, Nigeria.
 A local agency proprietor discovered her and convinced her family to let her pursue a career in modeling.

 Career

 Abioro signed with Next Management and debuted as a Prada exclusive in 2018.
-She walked the runway for Versace, Giambattista Valli, Tommy Hilfiger, Off-White, Miu Miu, Saint Laurent, Paco Rabanne, and Loewe, Salvatore Ferragamo, and Altuzarra.
-She has also walked for Jason Wu and modeled for Revlon, Fenty Beauty, Calvin Klein, and Tiffany and Co.
+She walked the runway for Versace, Giambattista Valli, Tommy Hilfiger, Off-White, Miu Miu, Saint Laurent, Paco Rabanne and Loewe, Salvatore Ferragamo and Altuzarra.
+She has also walked for Jason Wu and modeled for Revlon, Fenty Beauty, Calvin Klein and Tiffany and Co.
 After her first season, models.com listed her as a "Top Newcomer", and as one of their "Top 50" models.

-Abioro has appeared in editorials for Vogue, Harper's Bazaar, Vogue Italia, WSJ, and Elle.
+Abioro has appeared in editorials for Vogue, Harper's Bazaar, Vogue Italia, WSJ and Elle.